TGAO0811/MarkerSet/README.md

 - when margin property in CSS has two values, the first value is for vertical, second is for horizontal.
 - multiple classes can be given to elements, just put space between.
 When styling, the styles of the first class may be overridden by later classes.
 - rgb function in css allows you to choose values of rgb for color
-- Primary colors are colors when combined makes pure white (rgb)
+- **Primary colors** are colors when combined makes pure white (rgb)
-- Secondary colors are combination of primary colors (cym)
+- **Secondary colors** are combination of primary colors (cym)
-- Tertiary colors are combination of primary and secondary
+- **Tertiary colors** are combination of primary and secondary
+- **Complementary colors** combine to make gray.
+Side by side, they contrast to make other seem brighter
+    - this can be used to draw user attention

+- another way to represent color is with **hexdecimal**.
+Basically the same as rgb, where each value is represented with two base-16 value, where FF is max, 00 is min.
+- another way to represent color is with **hsl(hue, saturation, lightness)** where hue is degree on color wheel (0 = red, 120 = green, 240 = blue), saturation is intensity of color (0 = grey, 100 = pure), lightness is how bright the color is (0 = black, 100 = white).
+- another way to represent color is with **rgba**, which is the same as rgb but with extra alpha value representing opacity.

+- You can set gradient color with the **linear-grandient(gradientDirection, color1, color2, ...)** function.
+It is usually paired with the **background:** paramenter.
+    - you can the percentage of gradient by adding a percentage beside the color
+    - gradient is set to 180 by default

 ## Colors
 ### Primary Colors: